 Soup is so popular on bbcgoodfood.com, but beyond your usual blends, we have ways of sprucing up humble recipes.
-Our clever toppings will turn soup into an extra healthy dish that’ll help boost your immunity and general wellbeing.
+Our clever toppings will turn soup into an extra healthy dish that’ll help support your immunity and boost general wellbeing.

 We have hundreds of soup recipes on bbcgoodfood.com, from minestrone and miso, to chicken and chowder.
 Once you have your basic blend nailed, there are plenty of ways to garnish your soup to ramp it up to the next level.
 We’ve picked seven nutritionally rich ingredients that’ll send your soup rocketing into the healthy stratosphere.